lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 - *Record commands A*: Once we have passed the fence, we can start recording commands in the command buffer associated to the current frame.
 But Why having two sets of command "A" and "B" ?
 The reason for that is that we will have commands that do not depend on the specific swap chain image that we need to acquire ("A commands") and commands that will perform operations over a specific image view ("B commands").
 We can start recording the first step prior to acquiring the swap chain image.
 - *Acquire image*: We need to acquire the next swap chain image which will be used to render.
-In this chapter we will noy have "A commands" yet however.
+In this chapter we will not have "A commands" yet however.
 - *Record commands B*: Already explained.
 - *Submit commands*: Just submit the commands to a graphical queue.
 - *Present Image*.